Benign paroxysmal positional vertigo

 What happens in benign paroxysmal positional vertigo?

 Benign paroxysmal positional vertigo is caused by one or more tiny solid fragments (otoconia) that float about in the fluid of the labyrinth.
 The fragments are made up of calcium carbonate crystals which are thought to have broken off from the inside lining of the vestibule part of the labyrinth.
 These cause no problems if the fragment remains in the vestibule.
-However, problems occur if a fragment gets into one of the semicircular canals.
+However, problems occur if a fragment gets into one of the semi-circular canals.

 Debris for removal

 The posterior canal is the one that is affected 8 or 9 times out of 10.
-In this situation, when your head is still, the fragment sits at the bottom of the posterior canal.
+In this situation, when the head is still, the fragment sits at the bottom of the posterior canal.
 But when the head moves in certain directions the fragment gets carried along with the flow of fluid.

-The fragment brushes along the delicate hairs that line the semicircular canal and this bombards messages down the vestibular nerve.
+The fragment brushes along the delicate hairs that line the semi-circular canal and this bombards messages down the vestibular nerve.
 The extra nerve messages sent from the affected ear conflict with the normal messages sent from the other unaffected ear and from the eyes and the rest of the body.
 The brain becomes very confused and reacts with vertigo.

 It is not clear why these otoconia form or drop off from the inside lining of the labyrinth.
 Most cases of benign paroxysmal positional vertigo occur in people over the age of 40 years.
 Age-related BPPV is one of the most common causes of vertigo in older people.